 I researched smaller dairy breeds like Jerseys and Dexters.
 I cannot recommend keeping full-size cattle as pets unless you really know what you’re doing.
 If your dog greets you with too much affection, you might get a scratch on your leg; but if your steer greets you with too much affection, you might need spinal surgery.

 If you’re committed to homesteading, owning a dairy cow is a huge commitment.
 They must be milked twice a day at minimum (every four to six hours is better), and you’ll have to keep them pregnant at consistent intervals to keep producing milk.
 They also produce much more than most single families can use, so you need a scheme to deal with the surplus.
 And of course they need a larger amount of food and land than most people can offer.

 That said, dairy cows are sweet and gentle.
 They will affectionately follow you around the field, scratching their big heads against you and licking your hand.
 And they get top marks for cuteness.
 I can’t even with their shiny black eyes.
 And if you’re willing to go through the husbandry process, an excess of farm-fresh milk is a wonderful problem to have.

 #8 Rabbit (TIED)

 Total score: 14.50

 Rabbits make great apartment animals because they’re quiet and don’t need a huge amount of space.
-They can be taught to use a litter box and should be allowed to roam freely around the house for at least part of the day.
-Like chinchillas, they are crepuscular.
+They can use a litter box and should be allowed to roam freely for at least part of the day.
+Like chinchillas, they’re crepuscular.
 A well-socialized rabbit is snuggly and enjoys quiet human interaction.
-They’re not the cheapest of pets, but they live a good long time and bond closely to their owners.
-(They are also the most abandoned animal, after cats and dogs, so getting one cheaply and humanely from a rescue organization is a great option.)
+They’re not the cheapest pets, but they live a good long time and bond to their owners.
+(They’re also the most abandoned animal, after cats and dogs, so getting one cheaply and humanely from a rescue organization is a great option.)
 Rabbits will help you go through fruit and vegetable waste, and they produce great manure.